 This is an exciting post to write.
 Not only because it profiles the Gnarpoon project by Worthing’s Sick Bicycle Co., but also because it features the work of Frank ‘The Welder’ Wadelton.
 Sick’s Gnarpoon is the latest contract to be built by Frank, and it is fully sick.

-The core of the project is the Gnarpoon: a Made-In-The-USA hardcore full-suspension trail weapon MTB, designed by Sick Bicycle Co. and currently attempting to get funded on Indiegogo.
+The core of the project is the Gnarpoon: a Made-In-The-USA hardcore full-suspension trail weapon MTB, designed by Sick Bicycle Co. and funded by an Indiegogo campaign.

 Avid followers of the custom industry must have come across Sick Bicycle Co. previously.
 They’ve been building and riding handmade hardcore steel bikes for a while now and sending them successfully to customers at home and across the Atlantic.